mrciolino/wiki-backup/Events/exploring-the-ancient-sunken-elven-city.md

 # Exploring The Ancient Sunken Elven City
 The party delves below the ocean to explore an ancient elven city that may contain valuable treasures.

+## Donald's Strange Request
+The party asks Donald Duck where they could find hidden treasures and magical items.
+After pressing him for an answer, he reluctantly gives the party directions to the ancient elven city beneath the ocean as it is supposedly somewhere related to Spoops.
+He provides the party with a belt of intellect and tells the party to make Spoops wear it as it will wipe any memories he makes with it on once he removes it.
+For some reason Donald is adamant that Spoops not learn more about whatever is in the city.
+Spoops does wear it, but not trusting Donald, the party fills him in on everything he forgets later.

 ## Exploring The Castle.
 The party explore the city castle,